 Effort Grade Criteria:

-Effort grades range from 5 (strongest effort) to 1 (weakest effort) with 3 being average.
+Effort grades range from 4 (strongest effort) to 1 (weakest effort).
 What effort grades mean:

 Honors and Advanced Placement Courses